 Not an expert in arctic ravens, I’ll admit to being unsure if this raven story is myth or fact.
 I do know, however, that it takes courage to exchange any deep-seated habit for an improved approach.
 Fortunately though, change that walks you away from failure or limitations, often prepares you to ascend with highly successful leaders.

-Your brain requires a step-at-a-time-action in order to rewire new neuron frameworks – away from failures, to get ahead, the way effective change agents rise above constraints.
+We do know the brain requires a step-at-a-time-action in order to rewire new neuron frameworks.
+Step away from failures and we move ahead, preparing to rise above constraints.

-What drawback has you running backwards, or colliding with walls at the moment?
+What drawback has you running backwards, or colliding with walls that hold you back?

 You may well believe as Einstein did, that to do the same things, in the same ways, gets the same results.
 But are you aware that whenever you act in a different way, or draw from multiple intelligences that lie dormant in your gene pool, you open new opportunities?
 You also narrow the gap between limiting strongholds, and the innovative change you seek to lead.
 Not that you’ll progress past all obstacles at once.